Miter Saw Buying Guide: What To Look For

 Which is right for me: 10 inch or 12 inch?

 At most hardware stores there will be a larger selection of 10-inch blades that you will also find to be less costly.
 Not only is the upfront costs less, but fewer teeth means these blades are also less expensive to sharpen.
 The smaller radius allows the blades to spin faster using fewer amps ultimately driving down the cost of electricity, too.

 The benefits of the 10-inch saw do not always outweigh that of the 12-inch.
 Bigger blades mean longer cuts.
 These tools also use more amps so they drive more power into the cuts.
 This is ideal for tasks like deck building or projects that use thicker material.
 Higher tooth speed also means cleaner, sharper cuts.

 Do you need a saw with a laser guide?

 Purchasing a laser for your miter saw would be a good idea if you if a project requires accurate and clean cuts.
 Laser essentially act as a guide by shining a beam onto the material where the blade will hit upon lowering.
 This way, a woodworker will know precisely where the blade will cut before contact is made.
 This decreases the risk of error and is a safer way to use the tool.

 Keep in mind the laser is harder to see under bright light, so this is best for indoor use.

 Is a sliding or compound miter saw better?

-Again, when determining which type of miter saw to buy you need to consider what you will be using it for.
+When determining which type to buy you need to consider what you will be using it for.